 You’re Kidding, Right?

-A few days later, Arizona Governor Fife Symington held a press conference saying authorities were pleased to announce they’d caught the culprit.
-It would bring relief to large numbers, people who were genuinely shaken by what they'd seen.
+A few months later the lights were back in the news, and the natives were restless.
+Arizona Governor Fife Symington held a press conference saying authorities were pleased to announce they’d caught the culprit.
+It would bring relief to large numbers, people genuinely shaken by what they'd seen.
 The town awaited with baited breath, only to see a dude appear dressed as an alien.
 Symington said the prank was designed to lighten the mood, but the nervy residents of Phoenix were far from impressed.

 Then the Air Force changed their tune.
 They decided that actually, it was them.
 The official explanation was that the lights were military flares; similar to the ones you see cops using to light the roads after an accident in a movie, but these bad boys come with a cute little parachute.
 The military drops them to light areas at night for training exercises.